L'Anse-au-Clair

 L'Anse-au-Clair is a town in the Labrador portion of Newfoundland and Labrador, Canada.
-The town has a population of 219 in the 2021 census, up from 192 in 2011.
+Touching the small portion of Labrador’s southern ocean, the town has a population of 219 in the 2021 census, up from 192 in 2011.

 It is located on Route 510, about 3 km from the Quebec–Labrador border.
 It was established by the French in the early 18th century.
 People began to settle in the L'Anse-au-Clair area after the Quebec–Labrador border dispute was settled in 1825.